yogeshmangal/SpringBoot-Interview-Notes/Core Concepts.md

 ```

 ## **Autowiring**
 Autowiring is a feature in Spring that automatically injects dependencies without explicitly creating objects.
 It helps in reducing boilerplate code.
+In short, Autowiring is a way to achieve Dependency Injection in Spring.

 ### **🔹 Types of Autowiring in Spring:**
 - **`@Autowired` (Default)** → Automatically injects dependencies